Attaining a strong-field QED signal at laser-electron colliders with optimized focusing: Introduction

+High-intensity laser facilities \cite{eli, xcels, kitagawa.qe.2004, kawanaka.jpcs.2016, danson.hplse.2019} in combination with conventional or laser-based electron accelerators open up opportunities to study extreme regimes of radiation reaction (RR) and of other effects due to strong-field quantum electrodynamics (SFQED) \cite{dipiazza.rmp.2012, gonoskov.rmp.2022, fedotov.arxiv.2022}.
+The effect of laser-generated electromagnetic fields on an electron is characterized by the dimensionless acceleration in its rest frame $\chi = \gamma E_\text{cr}^{-1} \left(\left(\vec{E} + \left(\vec{v}/c\right) \times \vec{B}\right)^2 - \left(\vec{E} \cdot \vec{v} /c\right)^2\right)^{1/2}$, where $\vec{v}$ and $\gamma$ are the electron velocity and gamma factor, $c$ is the speed of light, $\vec{E}$ and $\vec{B}$ are the electric and magnetic field vectors.
+The critical field of QED is defined as $E_\text{cr} = m^2 c^3 /e\hbar$, where $\hbar$ is the reduced Planck constant, $m$ and $e$ are the electron mass and charge.
+The experimental objectives range from testing existing predictions at $\chi \gtrsim 1$, which designates the quantum regime of RR, to the detection of early signs of unknown behaviour at $\chi \gtrsim 1600$, which demarcates qualitatively unexplored regimes characterized by the conjectured breakdown of perturbative nonlinear QED \cite{ritus.ap.1972, narozhny.prd.1980, fedotov.jpcs.2017}.

-Conceptually, two main experimental configurations can be outlined: laser-beam colliders and laser-target colliders.
-In the former case electromagnetic fields of focused laser radiation act on externally accelerated counter-propagating electrons, whereas in the latter case the same laser fields also accelerate electrons being taken from a target.
-In the ‘90s the collision of 46.6-GeV electrons with focused laser pulses with peak intensity of $1.3 \times 10^{18}$~W/cm$^2$ was used to observe multiphoton Compton scattering \cite{bula.prl.1996} and multiphoton Breit-Wheeler pair creation \cite{burke.prl.1997}.
+In the '90s the collision of 46.6-GeV electrons with focused laser pulses was used to observe multiphoton Compton scattering \cite{bula.prl.1996} and multiphoton Breit-Wheeler pair creation \cite{burke.prl.1997}.
 Revisiting this experimental configuration with extended experimental program is a matter of several initiatives, including the E320 collaboration at FACET-II \cite{yakimenko.prab.2019} and the LUXE (Light Und XFEL Ex-periment) collaboration at the European XFEL~\cite{abramowicz.arxiv.2019}.
 Another experimental alternative is based on the replacement of conventional acceleration by laser wake-field acceleration (LWFA).
-This has been recently used to observe RR in extreme regimes \cite{cole.prx.2018, poder.prx.2018}.
-Although reaching high values of $a_0$ for a given power $P$ is essential for laser-beam colliders, the use of more advanced strategies than tight focusing is not broadly discussed in the literature \cite{magnusson.prl.2019}.
-The situation is different for the laser-target colliders, for which reaching strong fields is the main key.
-The possibility of creating the strongest field by the dipole wave \cite{bassett.oa.1986, gonoskov.pra.2012} using multiple colliding laser pulses (MCLP) \cite{bulanov.prl.2010} has been recognized to enable many possibilities, ranging from particle trapping and photon generation \cite{gonoskov.prl.2014, gonoskov.prx.2017, magnusson.pra.2019} to the creation of sustained electromagnetic cascades and extreme electron-positron plasma states \cite{efimenko.pre.2019, efimenko.sr.2018}.
+In recent experiments, signatures of RR at $\chi \sim 0.1$ have been observed by colliding LWFA electrons with a laser pulse focused by a f/2 parabolic mirror \cite{cole.prx.2018, poder.prx.2018}.
+For further studies at higher $\chi$, apart from increasing electron energy and laser power, it is natural to consider how large increase of $\chi$ we can get from more advanced focusing.